 This is how we handle bat exclusions:

-• We spend a great deal of time identifying bat entry points and then sealing them shut
+- We spend a great deal of time identifying bat entry points and then sealing them shut

-• We set up one-way doors so that bats can exit but not reenter the building
+- We set up one-way doors so that bats can exit but not reenter the building

-• Double check that all bats are excluded and out of your home
+- Double check that all bats are excluded and out of your home

-• We then seal all entry points with steel wool or mesh screens to prevent re-entry
+- We then seal all entry points with steel wool or mesh screens to prevent re-entry

-• After this, we go through and do a thorough clean-up of any guano left in the attic or walls.
+- After this, we go through and do a thorough clean-up of any guano left in the attic or walls.

-• Proceed with replacement of soiled insulation.
+- Proceed with replacement of soiled insulation.

-• Repair of wildlife damage, both inside and outside of the home.
+- Repair of wildlife damage, both inside and outside of the home.

 We then double-check that all bats are out of your home to prevent accidental contact with any bat that may have been missed.
-After which we seal all entry points with steel wool or mesh screens to prevent the bats from re-entering.
+We seal all entrance points with steel wool and mesh screens to stop bats from entering again.

 Next is to do a thorough clean-up using professional-grade cleaners and sanitizers for any fecal matters left behind by the bats in your home’s floor and insulation.
 We go through great lengths to ensure that your home is free of any odors and guano.
 After the insulation is removed, it is necessary to fog with enzyme cleaner in order to disinfect every corner.